atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 kubectl get pods -o wide
 ```

 How many of our pods (whose names start with ```without-affinity-*```) are running on node2?
-You should see 5 of these pods running on node2, although the exact number may differ slightly depending on your cluster (more on this below).
-If for some reason you don't see any pending pods, increase the replica count in without-affinity.yaml and reconfigure the deployment (run ```kubectl apply -f without-affinity.yaml``` again).
+You should see 5 or 6 of these pods running on node2, and the rest should be pending.
+The exact number may differ slightly depending on your cluster (more on this below).
+If for some reason you don't see any pending pods, check to make sure your node does in fact only have 4 CPUs.

 Let's ask our friendly Python program for more information about our the pending pods.
 Remember that, due to some hardcoding, it will pull information about all pending pods in the default namespace.
 Run the following command (with the leading ```../``` assuming you're still in the ```/affinity_exercises``` directory).